23 October 2018

 Midland clinicians currently have a read-only view of these records through the MCP.
 Creating records directly in the MCP is part of the next phase of the programme, which is scheduled for delivery between June and October 2019.

-The MCP is being delivered by eSPACE – a clinically-led transformation programme across the five Midland District Health Boards, supported and enabled by technology.
-With the aim of one patient, one record, the eSPACE team continues to expand the functionality and information available through the MCP.
+The MCP is being delivered by MCP – a clinically-led transformation programme across the five Midland District Health Boards, supported and enabled by technology.
+With the aim of one patient, one record, the MCP Programme team continues to expand the functionality and information available through the MCP.

-eSPACE and the MCP are aligned with the Ministry of Health’s Digital Health 2020 Strategy goals of:
+MCP Programme is aligned with the Ministry of Health’s Digital Health 2020 Strategy goals of:

 - Progressing electronic health records for all New Zealanders